fern-api/fern/README.md

 </div>

 Fern is an open source toolkit for designing, building, and consuming REST APIs.
-With Fern, you can generate client libraries, API documentation and boilerplate for your backend server.
+With Fern, you can generate client libraries, API documentation, and boilerplate for your backend server.

 Fern is **fully compatible with OpenAPI.** You can use your existing OpenAPI spec to generate code and documentation with Fern.
 If you're not a fan of OpenAPI, you can also use Fern's [simpler format](#the-fern-specification) to define your API.